-This time, instead of a TED talk, the lesson plan is based on a part of a TV show that hosted a renown motivational speaker Simon Sinek.
+This time, instead of a TED talk, the lesson plan is based on a part of a TV show that hosted a renowned motivational speaker Simon Sinek.
 When this video hit YouTube in December 2016, it quickly went viral.
-His speech, and thus the lesson, focuses on the issues connected with the millennials and their situation on the modern labour market and the reasons behind the problems of coping with the work life.
+His speech, and thus the lesson, focuses on the issues connected with the millennials and their situation on the modern labour market, as well as the reasons behind the problems of coping with the work life.

-I recommend to ask the students to watch this Simon Sinek’s video at home (15 minutes) or incorporate it in the lesson at play it before the “Discussion about Sinek’s opinion” point.
+I recommend asking the students to watch Simon Sinek’s video at home (15 minutes).
+Otherwise, just follow the lesson plan and watch it after exercise 2.
 The video itself is not very challenging and should be understandable for B2-level students.

-The second page of the handout is a reading section that looks at possible changes that the millennials might have on corporations.
+The second page of the handout is a reading section that looks at some changes that the millennials can bring to corporations.
 The text has a pre-reading speaking prediction task and a post-reading gap-filling lexical exercise.